KesseNones/EcksDee-Programming-Language/README.md

 This makes EcksDee significantly nicer to code in since it's easier to see mistakes and it just looks prettier overall.

+## Convention
+On the topic of text discussed in the last section, there is a minor convention for EcksDee to be used.
+Of course, the user can do whatever they want but this convention helps establish some consistency.

+### Variables
+Variables should be named using `camelCase` where it's all letters with capitals seperating each word and the initial word of the chain starts with lowercase,
+ex: `isLeapYear`, `timeUntilApocalypse`, `ageOfUniverse`, etc.

+### Functions
+Functions are also named using `camelCase` however, helper functions, functions that you don't want to call directly, should start with an `_`,
+ex: `_findSuccessor`, `_buildCache`, etc.

+### Comments
+Put comments above the code you're describing, not below.

+More information on the EcksDee convention will be put here once more information is thought of.

 ## Conclusion:
 EcksDee has been a fun programming language to develop from the very simple Forth interpretor it started as.